nullonesix/jedi_noreward_rl/README.md

 - theoretically this motivates the agent to not stand still, to explore other areas of the map, and to engage with other players
 - for the momentum reward, Jedi Academy/EternalJK has a hud option to display momentum (mu, bottom left), this is then scraped using optical character recognition and added to the reward

+## Results

+Here is a plot of the agent reaching average momentum: 125.28 over the course of 4925 iterations at 12.57 frames per second (so in 7 minutes).

 ## Future Work

 - stacked frames for better time/motion perception ✅